ingridbmason/Network-literacy/PITCHME.md

 - 46 minutes | 40 Gbps (on the NREN)
 - 18 minutes | 100 Gbps (on the NREN)

+---
+@title[Data Collections]
+### Research Data Services

+- 90 data collections for medical and health research that total to 2200TB (average size/collection = 24TB)
+- 49 data collections hosted for cultures and community research that total to 359TB (average size/collection = 7TB)
+- 31 data collections for life sciences (genomics) research that total to 2237TB (average size/collection = 72TB)

+See <a href="https://www.rds.edu.au/research-communities">Research Community Projects</a>

 Note:
-The Research Data Services program has 90 data collections hosted for medical and health research that total to 2200TB (average count = 24TB); 49 data collections hosted for cultures and community research that total to 359TB (average count = 7TB), and 31 data collections for life sciences (genomics) research that total to 2237TB (average count = 72TB).
+The Research Data Services program funded storage for domain specific data collections.
+The sizes of the data collections vary, however these calculations emphasise what sort of network speed is needed to move a data collection let alone build a set of domain specific data collections.

+---